-The easy pick in the high top category is the La Sportiva TC Pro.
+The easy pick in the high-top category is the La Sportiva TC Pro.
 Named and designed in collaboration with climbing legend Tommy Cadwell, the TC Pros are geared towards high performance on big walls.
-We recently voted these shoes as the best slab climbing shoes you can buy, but they are also widley considered to be the benchmark for big wall climbing shoes.
+We recently voted these shoes as the best slab climbing shoes you can buy, but they are also widely considered to be the benchmark for big wall climbing shoes.

-Even at a quick glance, it’s obvious that Evolv has taken a different approach to the classic high top design.
-If you were to compare them to the TC Pro, the General delivers a lot of the same features – a supportive midsole, padded tongue and high top cut – but what really sets these two apart is the last.
+Even at a quick glance, it’s obvious that Evolv has taken a different approach to the classic high top climbing shoe design.
+If you were to compare them to the TC Pro, the General delivers a lot of the same features a supportive midsole, padded tongue and high top cut – but what really sets these two apart is the cambered last.

-The Generals are designed using a significantly more down-turned last.
-This design gives the shoe superior control and the pocket-pulling ability you would expect in a high performance bouldering shoe.
-On the thinner cracks and edges this result in greater precision and power to the toe.
+The General is designed using a significantly more down-turned last.
+This downturn gives the shoe superior control and the pocket-pulling ability you would expect in a high performance bouldering shoe.
+On the thinner cracks and edges, this result in greater precision and power to the toe.
 As an added bonus, Evolv has included a generous amount of rubber on the toe rand to help with jamming and toe hooks.